Applications for the Turing Internship Network are now closed. The new call for autumn 2022 will launch in September.

-To find out first when new calls are going out, please sign up on our mailing list to receive updates.
+To find out first when new calls are going out, please join our mailing list.

-Our two pilots to date have proved to be a success as illustrated by the figures below:
+Our two pilots have proved to be a success as illustrated by the figures below:

-85% of the advertised internships have been successfully filled up
+- 85% of the advertised internships have been successfully filled

 Expression of interest form

-We are keen to work with a diverse portfolio of Turing Internship Network partners and therefore we welcome all expressions of interest as long as the work the successful intern(s) would be doing involves some methods or concepts from mathematics, statistics, data science, computer science, AI, (data) ethics and/or technology.
+We are keen to work with a diverse portfolio of TIN partners and therefore we welcome all expressions of interest as long as the work the successful intern(s) would be doing involves some methods or concepts from mathematics, statistics, data science, computer science, AI, data ethics and/or technology.

 If you would like to find out more about this scheme and would like to express interest on behalf of your organisation, we encourage you to complete the form below.
-A member of our Internships team alongside a Partnership Business Lead will contact you within 5 working days to discuss your interest and suitability for promoting internship roles through the Turing Internship Network.
+A member of our Internships team alongside a Partnership Business Lead will contact you within five working days to discuss your interest and suitability for promoting internship roles through the TIN.

 Commitment to equality, diversity and inclusion